 If you’ve ever heard that the opening of a book is important, think about a reader having one, two, even three chapters to decide if they want to read more or if they “just couldn’t get into it.”
 Uber Readers Advisory Librarian Nancy Pearl recommends giving a book no more than 50 pages to make its case – and deducting one page for every year the reader is over 50.

 So if you are a writer, think about it.
-Just how good is the first chapter of your last published book?
+Just how good is the opening of your last published book?

 For four hours, in two sessions on Friday, August 1, Katherine Forrest is going to explain the importance of those opening chapters at the Golden Crown Literary Convention.
 I don’t know any fiction writer, published or unpublished, who cannot benefit from the incomparable experience of Katherine Forrest, who has selected and nurtured hundreds of manuscripts, over decades, into the marketplace.
 I hope that the conference planners realize it will be Standing Room Only.
 I plan on having a seat, but if I have to stand the whole time, I certainly will!
 In my opinion, the entire conference registration fee is worth those four hours.
 That I will get four DAYS of classes, fun, camaraderie and celebration is all gravy.